Cheryl Hansen, MA LPC, CCTP

 Spiritual beliefs are a personal decision and tell a lot about who you are and your view of the world.
 I have several clients who are not Christian, and we are able to work together just fine.
 What’s important is how comfortable you are with the therapist and the relationship that is built between you and your therapist.
 I am trained and educated in secular psychology, which means I am able to use traditional, standard psychological approaches to therapy that do not require a Christian belief to be effective.
 I offer Christian/Biblical counseling only to those clients who request it.

 Will my insurance cover our sessions?
 How does that work?

-Your insurance may or may not cover our sessions.
-You would have to check with your insurance company to see if they would reimburse you for sessions.
+If you have Blue Cross Blue Shield, your insurance will most likely cover your session fees.
+To be sure, call BCBS and verify your coverage.
+I will submit claims to BCBS, you will only need to pay your copay/coinsurance according to your coverage.
+If you have another insurance carrier, you will need to check with your insurance company to see if they will reimburse you for sessions.
 If they do, I will provide you with the necessary documents to submit to your insurance company for reimbursement.

 Do I pay every session?
 Monthly?

 Yes, payment is due at every session, even if you file for reimbursement from your insurance company.

 No, at this time, I do not offer a sliding scale.
 But I do encourage you to talk to me about your financial situation as I am willing to work with you as your financial situation allows.